Andee2/CSE360ProjectTeam30/GroupMinutes.md

 • Too similar to craps, might be able to put Andee's idea on it and spin it into a RPG

-Jessie's Idea
+Jessie's Idea	//least likely to succeed
 • Similar to the board game RISK
 • Separate turns between set up units and battle